Krustkalni Nature Reserve: Geography and hydrology

-Along the south-eastern slope of the Madonsko-Trepsky shaft stretches the Dooku-Svetes depression, located at absolute heights of 95–100 m.
-It is flat and represents the bottom of an ancient lake that existed here in Holocene.
-A large amount of carbonates was deposited on this lake, and for some time lime was even mined industrially.
-Now on the site of the former quarries there are ponds that have gradually overgrown and turned into meadows.
+Along the south-eastern slope of the Madonsko-Trepsky shaft stretches the Dooku-Svetes depression, at an elevation of 95–100 m.
+It is the flat bottom of an ancient lake that existed in the Holocene.
+A large amount of carbonates were deposited in the lakebed, and for some time lime was mined there industrially.
+Now on the site of the former quarries some ponds have gradually overgrown and turned into meadows.